Qualified Small Business Stock

 Defining Founders Stock

 As per the Internal Revenue Code, Founder Stock is outlined in IRC Section 1202 and provides a tax exclusion on gains to taxpayers in certain small business stock sales.
-When qualified stock is sold, an individual can exclude gains of up to $10 million or 10 times the adjusted basis of stock.
+When qualified stock is sold, an individual can exclude gains of up to $10 million or 10 times the adjusted basis of the stock.

 What is qualified small business stock?

-With limited exceptions and subject to compliance with certain reporting requirements imposed by the Internal Revenue Service, Qualified Small Business Stock (QSBS) means any stock acquired on original issuance by the taxpayer from a domestic C corporation after August 10, 1993 that meets the following requirements:
+With limited exceptions and subject to compliance with certain reporting requirements imposed by the Internal Revenue Service, Qualified Small Business Stock (QSBS) means any stock acquired on original issuance by the taxpayer from a domestic C corporation after August 10, 1993, that meets the following requirements:

-• The aggregate gross assets of the corporation must not have exceeded $50 million at the time of and immediately after the issuance of the stock;
+- The aggregate gross assets of the corporation must not have exceeded $50 million at the time of and immediately after the issuance of the stock;

 How to qualify for this tax exclusion

-• The stock must be in a domestic C Corporation;
+- The stock must be in a domestic C Corporation;

-• The majority (80%) of the value of the corporation’s assets must be actively used in the handling of the qualified businesses (not an investment vehicle or inactive business);
+- The majority (80%) of the value of the corporation’s assets must be actively used in the handling of the qualified businesses (not an investment vehicle or inactive business);

-Tax benefits of Qualified Small Business Stock
+Tax Benefits of Qualified Small Business Stock

 If your business is deemed a Qualified Small Business Corporation (QSBC), then the stock must be assessed to determine whether the stock can be considered Qualified Small Business Stock (QSBS).
-QSBS offer investors two valuable tax advantages:
+QSBS offers investors two valuable tax advantages:

-1. Up to a 100% exclusion of gain
+- Up to a 100% exclusion of gain

-• Usually, taxpayers selling QSB stock are permitted to exclude a portion of their gain if they have held the stock for more than five years.
+- Usually, taxpayers selling QSB stock are permitted to exclude a portion of their gain if they have held the stock for more than five years.

-• The amount of the exclusion depends on the acquisition date.
+- The amount of the exclusion depends on the acquisition date.

-• The exclusion is 100% for stock acquired on or after September 28, 2010.
+- The exclusion is 100% for stock acquired on or after September 28, 2010.

-• So, if you purchase QSB stock in 2018, you can enjoy a 100% exclusion if you hold it until sometime in 2023.
+- So, if you purchase QSB stock in 2018, you can enjoy a 100% exclusion if you hold it until sometime in 2023.
 (The specific date, of course, depends on the date you purchase the stock.)

-1. Tax-free gain rollovers
+- Tax-free gain rollovers

-• If you do not want to hold the QSB stock for five years, you still have an opportunity to enjoy the tax benefit.
+- If you do not want to hold the QSB stock for five years, you still have an opportunity to enjoy the tax benefit.

-• Within 60 days of selling the stock, you can purchase other QSB stock with the proceeds and defer the tax on your gain until you dispose of the new stock.
+- Within 60 days of selling the stock, you can purchase other QSB stock with the proceeds and defer the tax on your gain until you dispose of the new stock.

-• The rolled-over gain reduces your basis in the new stock.
+- The rolled-over gain reduces your basis in the new stock.

 What is IRC Section 1202?

 IRC Section 1202 was passed in 1993 as an incentive for taxpayers to start and invest in certain small businesses.
-Section 1202 is a section of the Internal Revenue Code which provides an exclusion for gain in certain small business stock sales by taxpayers other than corporations.
+Section 1202 is a section of the Internal Revenue Code that provides an exclusion for gain in certain small business stock sales by taxpayers other than corporations.

-Section 1202 allows a taxpayer to exclude 100% of the eligible gain realized from the sale or exchange of QSBS issued after September 27, 2010 and held for more than five years.
-QSBS must be issued by a qualified small business and generally be acquired by the taxpayer at original issuance, either in exchange for cash or other property, which does not include stock, or as compensation for services rendered to the corporation.
+Section 1202 allows a taxpayer to exclude 100% of the eligible gain realized from the sale or exchange of QSBS issued after September 27, 2010, and held for more than five years.
+QSBS must be issued by a qualified small business and generally be acquired by the taxpayer at original issuance, either in exchange for cash or other property, which does not include stock or as compensation for services rendered to the corporation.

 As always it is important that you work with experts in tax and legal to make sure you handling your QSBS correctly.